tim-shand/homelab-onprem/README.md

 ### Azure

 - Automated bootstrapping using Powershell script.
-  - Generates required Terraform files, kicks of deployment, triggers post-deployment state migration to Azure.
+  - Generates required Terraform files, kicks off the deployment, and triggers post-deployment state migration to Azure.
-  - Creates Entra ID Service Principal, secured with Federated Credentials (OIDC), and added to specified Github repository.
+  - Creates Entra ID Service Principal, secured with Federated Credentials (OIDC), and adds details to a specified Github repository.
 - Minimalistic, light-weight platform landing zone for connectivity, governance, monitoring and shared resources.
 - Hub/Spoke network topology, with hub VNet providing a centralized connectivity for workload spoke VNet peering.
 - IaC Backend Vending.
-  - Dedicated IaC subscription to contain remote Terraform states for all deployments, with per-project backends.
+  - Dedicated IaC subscription to contain remote Terraform states for all deployments, with per-project Azure Blob Containers.
-  - Each project backend is configured using an **IaC Backend Vending** module to create storage and Github resources.
+  - Each project backend is deployed using an IaC Backend Vending module to create storage and Github resources.
-  - Azure Blob Container held in the IaC subscription.
   - Creates a Github repository environment, with target resource Azure subscription stored in environment secrets.

 ### Cloudflare